EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.SolarSys.md

 ### celestial.SolarSys.skylight

-Calculate the total sky illumination in Lux on horizontal surface Package: celestial.SolarSys Description: Calculate the total sky illumination due to the Sun, Moon, stars and air-glow, in Lux on horizontal surface as a
+Calculate the total sky illumination in Lux on horizontal surface Package: celestial.SolarSys Description: Calculate the total sky illumination due to the Sun, Moon, stars and air-glow, in Lux on horizontal surface as a function of time.